masumeazee/vae_sampling/README.md

 # vae_sampling
-Simple code to use VAE for sampling numeric data based on entry dataset
+Use VAE for sampling numeric data based on entry dataset